 Pro tip: Are you annoyed with Google’s personalized ads and not in the mood to read the suggested articles and guides?
 Well, you can get rid of any type of ads, trackers, and malicious websites immediately.
-Just start your free trial of Clario with our browser extension.

 How to stop Google ads of all kinds

 While you can stop pop-up ads with a few clicks in your Chrome account, the same can’t be said for personalized Google ads.

 Yes, you can decide which ads you’d like to see and those you want to avoid.
 But you can’t switch them off entirely.
 So, you’ve got two options: accept Google’s efforts to help you (and at the same time, sell you something) or consider utilising third-party software.

 If you want to block Google ads on your laptop or desktop computer, try Clario's web extension for Chrome—it is free, and, apart from blocking ads, it's got some more useful features:

 - Anti-tracking: Clario’s web extension stops Google and other sites from tracking your online activities

 - Web security: It checks if the website you're on is safe.
 It also checks all the links and search results to make sure they are safe